greim/stoar/readme.md

 });
 ```

-A Stoar can also contain an init method that runs at construction time, and whatever data you want to put in there.
+A Stoar can also contain an init method that runs at construction time, and whatever data you want to put in there, starting with some defaults.

 ```js
 var store = new Stoar({